Sm00thix/IKPLS/paper/paper.md

 All the experiments are executed on the hardware shown in \autoref{hardware} on a machine running Ubuntu 22.04 Jammy Jellyfish.

-: Comparison of programming languages used in the publishing tool. []{label=”hardware”}
+: Hardware used in the execution time experiments. \label{hardware}

 | Component   | Name                      |
 |-------------|---------------------------|